Is Iodine Safe for Women with Underactive Thyroid or Hashimoto’s?

 That’s why severe iodine deficiency causes goitre and hypothyroidism.

-But this is rare today in countries like the UK, Australia, and the US, where iodine sufficiency is largely achieved through iodised salt, seafood, dairy, and eggs.
+But this is rare today in countries like Australia, and the US, where iodine sufficiency is largely achieved through iodised salt, seafood, dairy, and eggs.
+In the UK, while iodised salt is available, iodine intake is usually obtained from foods such as dairy, fish, seafood, and eggs.
+Most people can meet needs through diet, but some groups, especially those avoiding fish and dairy, may be at risk of low intake.

 Want to start supporting your thyroid with the right nutrients from the start?